Nobody actually wants software integration.

 Best of all, the synergy between Shopify Plus and AvaTax creates an exceptional experience for the merchant, who has a complex job to do making sure sales taxes are correctly collected on their orders.

-Every inter-product experience is different, and every inter-product experience will not eventually get to a fully-realized "brand" integration.
-Inter-product experiences only need to be as sophisticated as is required to get the user's job done.
+Every cross-product experience is different, and every cross-product experience will not eventually get to a fully-realized "brand" integration.
+Cross-product experiences only need to be as sophisticated as is required to get the user's job done.